jbosstm/quickstart/rts/lra-examples/README.md

 ### The successful path

 Start the service on port 8080.
-Since the example uses an embedded coordinator, make sure you use non temporary storage for the logs using the `swarm.transactions.object-store-path` system property.
+Since the example uses an embedded coordinator, make sure you use non temporary storage for the logs using the `thorntail.transactions.object-store-path` system property.
-Also set the system property, `swarm.http.port`,  which defines the port the coordinator on which it will accept requests (since the coordinator and service are co-located you must ensure that port for the service and the coordinator are the same).
+Also set the system property, `thorntail.http.port`,  which defines the port the coordinator on which it will accept requests (since the coordinator and service are co-located you must ensure that port for the service and the coordinator are the same).

-> java -Dswarm.http.port=8080 -Dlra.http.port=8080 -Dswarm.transactions.object-store-path=../txlogs -jar cdi-participant-with-coordinator/target/lra-participant-example-swarm.jar
+> java -Dthorntail.http.port=8080 -Dlra.http.port=8080 -Dthorntail.transactions.object-store-path=../txlogs -jar cdi-participant-with-coordinator/target/lra-participant-example-thorntail.jar

 In another terminal send a request to the service using curl: